pgRouting/workshop/docs/chapters/osm2pgrouting.rst

 .. note::

 	PostGIS ``.sql`` files can be on different locations.
 This depends on your version of PostGIS and PostgreSQL.
-The example above is valid for PostgeSQL/PostGIS versions installed on the LiveDVD.
+The example above is valid for PostgeSQL/PostGIS version 1.5 installed on the LiveDVD.

 -------------------------------------------------------------------------------------------------------------